mahadyRayhan/AppImage-linux-executable/README.md

 3. Type=Application
 > Tells the desktop that this desktop file pertains to an application.
 Other valid values for this key are Link and Directory.

-4. Name=Hello-AppImage-World
+4. Name=QT-hello-world-AppImage
 > Names of your application for the main menu and any launchers.

 5. Comment=Hello word to AppImage
 > Describes the application.
 Used as a tooltip.

-6. Exec=hello-world-appimage
+6. Exec=QTAppImage-hello-world
 > The command that starts this application from a shell.
 It can have arguments.

-7. Icon=hello-world-appimage
+7. Icon=QTAppImage-hello-world
 > The icon name is associated with this application.

 There are some other arguments like **Encoding**, **Terminal**, etc. You can check them from other online sources.